polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 you are using to generate your frontend.
 At this point you should have your frontend up running on the sub-domain you chose as you generated your frontend.
 Now simply visit this URL in your browser, and after some 5 minutes of negotiating a new SSL certificate from LetsEncrypt your Angular app should work.
-To login to your generated Angular frontend, use the same username and password combination that you used when configuring Magic itself.
+Use your default Magic _"root"_ credentials to login to your generated Angular frontend.

 ## Securing your VPS